Stephen Tomašević of Bosnia: Despotism

-It was clear from the onset that Stephen's reign in Serbia would be short-lived.
+It was clear from the outset that Stephen's reign in Serbia would be short-lived.
 The Ottoman sultan Mehmed the Conqueror considered Stephen's enthronement an unwarranted violation of his own rights, for the Ottomans too considered Serbia their vassal state.
 Mehmed promptly launched an attack on Smederevo in June, and there was no serious consideration of trying to defend it.
 King Thomas rushed to his son's aid, trying to divert the Turks by laying siege to their fortress of Hodidjed, in the middle of Bosnia.
 Aware that Smederevo could not withstand Mehmed's attack, Stephen surrendered the fortress on 20 June 1459.
 The Ottoman proceeded to annex the rest of the Serbian state to their empire within a year.

 Following the fall of the town which Pope Pius II lamentably termed "the gateway to Rascia", Stephen fled to Bosnia with his family and in-laws, seeking refuge at the court of his father.
 The King of Hungary accused Stephen and his family of selling Smederevo Fortress to the Ottomans "for a great weight of gold", and the Pope at first believed him.
 Pius's own investigation appears to have come to the conclusion that Stephen did not sell the fortress, as the Pope did not repeat the claim.
 Ottoman, Bosnian and Serbian sources say nothing about the supposed betrayal, so the allegation is unlikely to be based on fact.
 The Serbian-born janissary Konstantin Mihailović and the Byzantine Greek scholar Laonikos Chalkokondyles maintained Stephen's innocence and pointed out to the strength of the Ottoman army.
 Both state that the Serbs within Smederevo were so unhappy with Bosnian rule and convinced that the Ottomans would prevail (and grant them more religious tolerance than the Hungarians) that they went out to meet Mehmed and presented him with keys to the city.